The Best Way to Stop Employees from Clicking on Phishing Scams [Case Study]

 2. Identify What You Want to Track

 Set alerts for when someone clicks on your fake scam.
-Also, make sure you can follow individual user behaviors to get to the bottom of who is clicking and why they did it.
+Also, make sure you follow individual user behaviors to get to the bottom of who is clicking and why they did it.

 3. Send Your Scam